 Ice skating is an activity which uses ice skates on ice.
 It can be done outdoors on frozen lakes, or indoors with artificial ice.
 It can be done as a recreational activity or as a sport.
-There are a large range of sports that utilize ice skating.
+There is a large range of sports that involve ice skating.

 Ice Skating as a sport was developed on the lakes of Scotland and the canals of Netherlands.
 During winter, when the waters froze, ice skating matches were held in villages all over the Fens.